Lucy-Forrest-Lab/AlignMe/README.md

 ## How to install
 - change directory to the appropriate folder in your terminal
 - type `make`
-- the executable is created in this folder and ready to use
+- the `alignme` executable is created in this folder and ready to use

 ## How to use
 - have a look at the [online manual](https://lucy-forrest-lab.github.io/AlignMe/) and try out some examples